thanos-io/objstore/README.md

 ##### Azure

 To use Azure Storage as Thanos object store, you need to precreate storage account from Azure portal or using Azure CLI.
 Follow the instructions from Azure Storage Documentation: [https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=portal)

-To configure Azure Storage account as an object store you need to provide a path to Azure storage config file in flag `--objstore.config-file`.

 Config file format is the following: